shcaba/Sebastes_melanops_WA/Document/_main.md

 ## Management performance{-}

-Black Rockfish removals have been below the equivalent ABC-ACL over the recent decade (Table \ref{tab:manageES}).
-Exploitation on Black Rockfish increased starting around 1940 and reached a high in the late 1970s.
-Since that time, catch has mostly fluctuated between 300 and 500 mt per year, with some years exceeding 600 mt.
-Removals have averaged 483 mt over the past decade.
-The last ten years of Black Rockfish acceptable biological catch (ABC) and annual catch limit (ACL) (which are equivalent) has been set, by definition, below the overfishing limit (OFL) (Table \ref{tab:manageES}).
+Black Rockfish removals have been below the equivalent Annual Catch Limit (ACL) over the recent decade (Table \ref{tab:manageES}).
+The ACL declined in 2017 relative to earlier years based on the 2015 assessment of Black Rockfish [@cope_assessments_2016].
+In the last ten years, catches peaked in 2016 at 369 mt.
+Since then catches have declined to a recent low of 130 mt in 2020 with the catches in the final two model years remaining low with 197 mt in 2021 and 166 mt in 2022.

 \input{tex_tables/f_Manage_ES.tex}